Dexamethasone intravitreal implant

 They need to know if you have any of these conditions:

-any active infection
+an active eye infection

 an unusual or allergic reaction to dexamethasone, corticosteroids, other medicines, foods, dyes, or preservatives